civilKaos82/ajax-review-challenge/README.md

 ### Release 0: Choose your app

-Choose one of the following applications (preferably one you have a basic MVP created)
+Choose one of the following applications (preferably one you have a basic MVP created):

 1. Craigslist JR
 2. Blog (Anonymous or Multi-User)
 3. Url Shortner
-4.

 ### Release 1: AJAXify it!